birdbrained/computational-forms/README.md

 `label` : A string to use as a label for the input field

 `textFieldValue` : The string value of the input field

+`description` : A string providing a description or instructions for the user.

 ##### Example